-The claims are in the discovery phase.
-The Court tentatively set a trial date for June 2021.
+The claims are in the discovery phase and the Court set a trial date for June 18, 2021.
 The former employee is claiming \$1,125,000 in damages.
 The Company believes that the facts and causes of action as alleged by the former employee are without merit, and that the Company also has meritorious defenses to the causes of action alleged by the former employee.